Take an Ear

 Steven Peterson

 Steven Peterson is a poet and playwright living in Chicago.
-His poems appear in Alabama Literary Review, America, The Christian Century, Dappled Things, First Things, Light, Modern Age, The North American Anglican, and elsewhere.
-A selection of his poems are included in the anthology Taking Root in the Heart (Paraclete Press, 2023).
-His plays have been produced in theaters around the USA.
-He is currently a resident playwright at Chicago Dramatists.
+His first collection, Walking Trees and Other Poems, is forthcoming from Finishing Line Press.
+His poems appear in Alabama Literary Review, America, The Christian Century, Dappled Things, First Things, Light, Modern Age, The North American Anglican, Poems for Ephesians, and elsewhere.
+A selection of his poems is included in the anthology Taking Root in the Heart (Paraclete Press, 2023).

 'Take an Ear' have 2 comments